Project Overview

 Timeline

-A significant volume of work has been undertaken over the past two years to fully understand the previous draft corridor and identify a preferred easement that has the least impact to people and farming, balanced with consideration of the environment and other important land features.
+A significant volume of work has been undertaken over the past two years to fully understand the previous draft corridor and identify a Project Easement that has the least impact to people and farming, balanced with consideration of the environment and other important land features.

 TCV greatly appreciates the feedback and insights provided by many people in the project area.